 Today was different.
 Not only were the babies bigger and more clearly seen from my vantage point, but it seemed that Momma Bird was also willing to have me watch her without flying away.
 I guess she must be getting ready to let go of her babies and let them leave the nest to fly out into the big wide world.
 I will be sad to see them go.
 They have been such a blessing to me during this time of mourning.
-I have intently watched the mother care for her babies knowing that she too much let them fly someday.
+I have intently watched the mother care for her babies knowing that she too must let them fly someday.
 While the day of watching these sweet babes fly away will be sad for me, I can plainly see that they are almost ready to go.
 Not only that, they are getting a bit crowded in that small nest.

 Since I already had the camera out, I decide to go out to the backyard to take some photos to send to my son since I had recently re-done a small walkway.
 Before he left for Bangladesh, I had told him he could finish the walk the next time he was home.
 I think he was surprised to hear I had actually fixed the walkway and wanted a picture to prove it.